garfix/nli-go/doc/manual/knowledge-engineer/function-reference/control.md

         go:which_one(['George', 'Jack', 'Bob'], SelectionIndex)
     )

-## Slot

-Gets or sets a process slot value.

-Slots are like global variables, in the space of a process.
-They should be used only for a very limited set of slots, like `locale`.

-    go:slot(locale, 'nl_NL')

-    go:slot(locale, Locale)

 ## Isa

 Checks an inheritance relation.
 The sort of the variable is deduced from the relations in the input sentence during the relationization process.